waleboluwatife/hng-stage-1-api/README.md

 Railway

 To deploy you should ensure that a requirements.txt includes all the needed dependencies.
-This file can be created by using the following command while the virtual environment is active: pip freeze > requirements.txt

-Contributing
-Feel free to fork the repository and contribute to make it better.

-License
-This project is open source and available under the MIT license

-**How to Use:**

-1.  **Copy:** Copy the markdown text above.
-2.  **Create File:** Create a new file named `README.md` in the root directory of your repository.
-3.  **Paste:** Paste the copied content into the file.
-4.  **Edit:** Replace `<your-github-repo-url>` with the actual URL of your GitHub repository.
-5.  **Commit:** Commit and push the `README.md` file to your repository.

-This will make your repository more professional and easy for other developers to use.
-Let me know if you have any other questions!